The Best WordPress Themes for Churches in 2026 (Free + Premium)

 • Warm, inviting design aesthetic that fits the tone most churches want

-• Simple setup with church-specific post types included: sermons, events, galleries, and staff
+• Simple setup with church-specific post types included

 • Beginner-friendly with straightforward customization options